Search

 • Type: Refurbishment | Grade II listed

-Cassidy + Ashton has been appointed by Manchester Metropolitan University to lead on its £10m refurbishment of Grosvenor West Building, the historic home of Manchester School of Art.
+Cassidy + Ashton was appointed by Manchester Metropolitan University to lead on its £20m refurbishment of Grosvenor West Building, the historic home of Manchester School of Art.

 Scroll down to find out more